dipalipatsute/WalmartInventoryIntegrationTest/README.md

 Integration test using jersey client

-- This is standalone applciation which calls sevices from WalmartInventoryWS appliction.
+- This is standalone applciation which calls WalmartTestws webservcie calls.
-- Using Jersey's client classes
+- This app is based on Jersey's client classes
-- Application has Item and StoreItem objects on client side, to construct ws requests.
+- has Item and StoreItem objects, They represent webservice client side value objects to store and construct webservice call.

-- Very important auth token validation test is added here.
+- One of very important auth token validation test is added using this standalone app.
-- I call it as automation + full integration test.
+- This would be good example for Automation + Full Integration Test